enasequence/read_docs/submit/annotations/clearinghouse_for_ENA_users.md

 ### Tips for querying and submitting Clearinghouse data
 Think carefully about what you want to do and why.
-Also decide which ENA record object you wish to curate, and whether you have sufficient evidence for these curations.
+If you are submitting curations, decide which ENA record object you wish to curate based on the existing emtadata for that record.
+Also consider whether you have sufficient evidence for these curations.
 <br>
 <br>
 Essentially: